 You can check out all the best Grav builds in our Grav loadout guide.

 The CR-56 AMAX has seen nerf after nerf over the past year, yet it remains a solid long-range Assault Rifle in Warzone.
-Like many other Assault Rifles, the Season 4 Reloaded patch made it take roughly an extra bullet to kill in most situations.
+Like many other Assault Rifles, the Season 4 Reloaded patch in 2021 made it take roughly an extra bullet to kill in most situations.
 That hurts on a slow-firing weapon, but the time-to-kill is still good if you can land a headshot.
-The AMAX is finally out of the top two or three rifles, but it’s still a good long-range option.
+The AMAX is firmly out of the top two or three rifles, but it’s still a good long-range option.
 Unfortunately though, the Modern Warfare guns just can't match the mobility of Cold War options.
 Stick to the long-range AMAX builds for now.

 If you’re wondering how to kit this gun out, check out our guide for the best CR-56 AMAX loadout in Warzone.